 He dissolves his bond with his group.

-Supreme good fortune.

-Dispersion leads in turn to accumulation.
+Dispersion leads in turn to accumulation

 This is something that ordinary men do not think of.

 When we are working at a task that affects the general welfare, we must leave all private friendships out of account.
 Only by rising above party interests can we achieve something decisive.
 He who has the courage thus to forego what is near wins what is afar.
-But in order to comprehend this standpoint, one must have a wide view of the interrelationships of life, such as only unusual men attain.
+But in order to comprehend this standpoint, one must have a wide view of the interrelationshipsof life, such as only unusual men attain.
+Nine in the fifth place means: